Fraunhofer-AISEC/cmc/doc/Architecture.md

 package.

 __attestationreport:__
-The *attestationreport* package provides a generic JSON-based serialization format to summarize the meta-data describing the software running on the computer platform.
+The *attestationreport* package provides a generic JSON/CBOR-based serialization format to summarize the meta-data describing the software running on the computer platform.
 Enabling trust in this meta-data requires a hardware-based Root-of-Trust (RoT) that provides the possibility to store keys and measurements of the software running on the platform.
-The *attestationreport* therefore implements a generic *Measurement* interface, as well as a generic *Signer* interface.
+The *attestationreport* therefore implements generic interfaces.
 These interfaces must be implemented by *drivers* that provide access to a hardware based RoT.
 Currently, this repository contains a *tpmdriver*, an *snpdriver* and an *swdriver*.